We've filled this position.

 - Develop and conduct trainings and educational outreach to support and prepare activists, volunteers, and ACLU NJ members to advance campaign goals and engage in actions;

 - Organize and staff public events to mobilize immigrant communities, ACLU members, and the public at large;

 - Represent the ACLU-NJ at meetings, tabling events, and public education engagements; participate in meetings and activities of the New Jersey Alliance for Immigrant Justice and other relevant coalitions;

 - Provide logistical support for advocacy strategies initiatives across departments.

 Experience and Qualifications

-- A strong commitment to racial equity, dismantling white supremacy, and incorporating a structural power analysis into work, with knowledge and understanding of how power is manifested in matters of race, ethnicity, age, gender, sexual orientation, gender identity, gender expression, religion, ability, and socio-economic circumstances;
+- Commitment to racial equity, dismantling white supremacy, and structural power analysis, with knowledge and understanding of how power is manifested in matters of race, ethnicity, age, gender, sexual orientation, gender identity, gender expression, religion, ability, language, immigration status, national origin, and socio-economic circumstances;

-- Ability to manage a demanding schedule, working beyond 9 a.m.-5 p.m. as needed;
+- Ability to manage a demanding schedule, working beyond 9 a.m. to 5 p.m. and on weekends when needed;

 Application materials will also be accepted via postal mail, but electronic filing is strongly preferred.
-Applications will be reviewed beginning December 3.
 The position will remain open until filled.